-If you want a State Hearing, you must ask for one within 120 days from the date of this Notice of Appeal Resolution (NAR) letter.
+Normally, you have 120 days from the date of Notice of Appeal Resolution (NAR) to ask for a State Hearing.
+However, because of the national emergency due to coronavirus (COVID-19), you have 240 days from the date of the NAR to ask for a hearing.
+We will update this notice when the timeframe changes back to 120 days.
 However, if your health plan continued to provide you with the disputed service(s) (Aid Paid Pending) during the health plan's appeal process and you want the service(s) to continue until there is a decision on your State Hearing, you must request a State Hearing within 10 days of this Notice of Appeal Resolution letter.
 Even though your health plan must give you Aid Paid Pending when you ask for a State Hearing in this way, you should let your health plan know you want to get Aid Paid Pending until your State Hearing is decided.
 You should contact Partnership HealthPlan of California (PHC) between 8 a.m. - 5 p.m. by calling (800) 863-4155.
 If you cannot hear or speak well, please call (800) 735-2929 or California Relay 711.